 - 1 stick of celery or 1 leek, chopped

 - 1 tsp ground cumin

 - 1/2 cup raw cashews (preferably pre-soaked for a few hours) and/or 1/2 cup silken tofu*

 - Sea salt and freshly cracked pepper to taste

 *the silken tofu adds a little more protein, but those who are allergic, leave it out.

-Meanwhile, heat the oil or veggie broth in a skillet.
+- Meanwhile, heat the veggie broth in a skillet.
 Saute the onion, garlic, leek/celery and cumin for a few minutes over a low heat until softened.

 Vegan Walnut Pesto

 1 cup diced zucchini